-Third quarter 2002 net income of \$105 million or five cents per diluted share included after-tax restructuring charges of \$49 million (\$63 million pre-tax).
-The third quarter 2001 net loss of \$64 million, or nine cents per diluted share, included after-tax restructuring charges of \$47 million (\$63 million pre-tax), net after-tax losses from foreign unhedged currency exposures of \$38 million (\$59 million pre-tax) and after-tax goodwill amortization of \$15 million (\$16 million pre-tax) that was amortized prior to our adoption of SFAS No.142.
+Third quarter 2002 net income of \$99 million or four cents per diluted share included after-tax restructuring charges of \$49 million (\$63 million pre-tax).
+The third quarter 2001 net loss of \$69 million, or ten cents per diluted share, included after-tax restructuring charges of \$47 million (\$63 million pre-tax), net after-tax losses from foreign unhedged currency exposures of \$38 million (\$59 million pre-tax) and after-tax goodwill amortization of \$15 million (\$16 million pre-tax) that was amortized prior to our adoption of SFAS No.142.

-Net income for the nine months ended September 30, 2002 was \$152 million, or eleven cents per diluted share compared with \$62 million or seven cents per diluted share for the same period in the prior year.
-Net income for the nine months ended September 30, 2002 included after-tax restructuring charges of \$191 million (\$262 million pre-tax) and an after-tax charge of \$44 million (\$72 million pre-tax) for permanently impaired capitalized software and net after tax losses from currency exposures of \$53 million (\$69 million pre-tax).
-Net income for the nine months ended September 30, 2001 included the following items: a \$300 million after-tax gain (\$769 million pre-tax) on the sale of half our interest in Fuji Xerox, after-tax restructuring charges of \$350 million (\$487 million pre-tax), after-tax goodwill amortization of \$46 million (\$49 million pre-tax), an after-tax gain of \$36 million (\$59 million pre-tax) reflecting the early extinguishment of debt and net after-tax losses from unhedged foreign currency exposures of \$4 million (\$8 million pre-tax).
+Net income for the nine months ended September 30, 2002 was \$72 million, or one cent per diluted share compared with \$46 million or five cents per diluted share for the same period in the prior year.
+Net income for the nine months ended September 30, 2002 included a goodwill impairment of \$63 associated with the adoption of SFAS No. 142, after-tax restructuring charges of \$191 million (\$262 million pre-tax) and an after-tax charge of \$44 million (\$72 million pre-tax) for permanently impaired capitalized software and net after tax losses from currency exposures of \$53 million (\$69 million pre-tax).
+Net income for the nine months ended September 30, 2001 included the following items: a \$300 million after-tax gain (\$769 million pre-tax) on the sale of half our interest in Fuji Xerox, after-tax restructuring charges of \$350 million (\$487 million pre-tax), after-tax goodwill amortization of \$46 million (\$49 million pre-tax), an after-tax gain of \$34 million (\$57 million pre-tax) reflecting the early extinguishment of debt and net after-tax losses from unhedged foreign currency exposures of \$4 million (\$8 million pre-tax).

 As previously disclosed in our 2001 Annual Report, beginning in the second quarter of 2001, the Board of Directors suspended the dividend on the Company's Preferred Stock held by its Employee Stock Ownership plan ("ESOP").
 The ESOP is required to be funded by a combination of dividends and compensation payments over the term of the plan for pre-determined amounts each period.
 The dividends do not affect our income statement, while compensation is recorded as expense in our income statement.
 In order to meet ESOP debt service requirements since dividends were suspended, we incurred additional ESOP-related compensation expense for each period that the dividends were not declared.
-On September 9, 2002, the Board of Directors declared preferred dividends totaling \$67 million (net dividends of \$63 after tax benefit of unallocated shares).
+On September 9, 2002, the Board of Directors declared preferred dividends totaling \$67 million (net dividends of \$63 after tax benefits of unallocated shares.
 This resulted in a reversal of the previously recorded compensation expense through the third quarter 2002 and a corresponding increase to net income of \$63 million.
 There is no corresponding earnings per share ("EPS") improvement since the EPS calculation requires deduction of dividends declared from reported net income in arriving at net income available to common shareholders.